rurban/ctl/README.md

     int found;
     map_T_insert_assign_found (self, key, &found);

-`emplace`, `erase_if` and many algorithms still missing, most C++20 methods also still missing.
+`emplace`, `erase_if` and many algorithms still missing, many C++20 methods also still missing.

-hashmaps will not rely on chained lists with buckets, and will be either changed to open addressing or a better modern layout, such greg7mdp/parallel-hashmap.
+hashmaps will not rely on chained lists with buckets, and will be either changed to open addressing or a better modern layout, such [greg7mdp/parallel-hashmap](https://github.com/greg7mdp/parallel-hashmap).
-Thus the bucket interface methods will go, except maybe `max_bucket_count`.
+Thus the bucket interface methods will not be defined for all hashmap variants, except maybe `max_bucket_count`. hashmap policies are compile-time defined via `#define CTL_USET_...`

 **u8string** will get proper utf-8/unicode support, exceeding C++ STL. compare will check u8strings normalized to NFD.